 We have changed our day to Wednesday and the first week of the month.

 We serve a choice of homemade soups followed by delicious desserts and unlimited tea and coffee for just £4.00 per person.

-We look forward to seeing you back, it’s been a long time but come and enjoy our good food, fun and a catch up, but due to the pandemic we ask you to book your places at the moment by phoning Jan on 02380 869085 or Bev on 02380 292528 and as before if you have difficulty with transport let us know and arrangemnets will be made to get you to the Church rooms.
+Come and enjoy our good food, fun and a catch up, and as before if you have difficulty with transport let us know by phoning Jan on 02380 869085 or Bev on 02380 292528 and arrangemnets will be made to get you to the Church rooms.
 We look forward to seeing you.